apache/druid/docs/content/operations/basic-cluster-tuning.md

 `druid.processing.buffer.sizeBytes` is a closely related property that controls the size of the off-heap buffers allocated to the processing threads.

 One buffer is allocated for each processing thread.
-A size between 500MB and 1GB (the default) is a reasonable choice for general use.
+A size between 500MB and 1GB is a reasonable choice for general use.

 The TopN and GroupBy queries use these buffers to store intermediate computed results.
 As the buffer size increases, more data can be processed in a single pass.